plattysoft/Beret/README.md

-# BlockilyRainbowHat
+# BlocklyRainbowHat

-A project to program the Rainbow HAT on Android Thing on the device using Blockly
+A project to program the Rainbow HAT on Android Things on the device using Blockly (visual language that is the base of scratch)

+- Link to Android Things
+- Link to Rainbow HAT
+- Link to Blockly

 # Steps of the project